rasmusbrottwitt/coronavirus/README.md

         frameBorder="0"
 ></iframe>

+This is howeber most likely not the actual case.
+Countries are not testing all individuals, and testing strategies change all the time.
+The most likely explanation for the large fluctuation in mortality rate is simply a change in testing strategy - for instance,  Denmark went from testing only severely ill, to more and now to random tests (https://www.yourdanishlife.dk/coronavirus-update-change-in-testing-strategy/).
+Denmark's curve is propably opposite of the global curve, since in a global perspective the rate between tested and deaths is propably decreasing due to the rapid growth in cases.

-And looking at the mortality rate on a global view, it is clear that it varies from country to country.
+Looking at a world map showing the mortality rate, it is clear that it varies from country to country.
 Hover over map to get detailed information.

 <iframe
         src="Charts/webpage005.html"